df15h-moddable/df15h-ce-public/docs/2_configure/2_topics/lod/fo4/05_folip-after.md

 ### xEdit

-1. Launch xEdit and load all your mods.
+1. Launch xEdit and load all mods.
-2. Right-click any of your plugins and choose Apply Script.
+2. Right-click relevant plugins and choose "Apply Script".
-3. From the dropdown, select the FOLIP - After Generation.pas file and click OK.
+3. From the dropdown, select `FOLIP - After Generation.pas`.
 4. Optionally configure the options presented in the script's GUI.
 The default options are the recommended options, but do tick the bottom option if you intend to remove the FOLIP - Before Generation plugin afterwards.
 These settings impact whether or not you will get the stuck object LOD engine bug, so don't touch if you are unsure.﻿
-5. Click Start
+5. Start.
-6. Wait until it completes.
-It will generate FOLIP - After Generation.esp.
-This will take a few minutes.
+6. Generates `FOLIP - After Generation.esp`.
-7. Once the patch successful message is shown, exit xEdit, saving the plugin.
+7. Save the new plugin and exit.
-8. Ensure you activate the FOLIP - After Generation.esp plugin.
+8. Enable `FOLIP - After Generation.esp`.

 ### Synthesis